-You might have heard of free radicals in skincare commercials.
+You might have heard of free radicals in skin care commercials.
 They are linked to accelerated ageing, cancer and other diseases.
 What helps keep these unstable molecules in check are antioxidants (again, something often talked about in skincare).

 Antioxidants are found in large amounts in brightly coloured fruit and vegetables.
 The different colours tend to indicate the type of antioxidants produced – all are good.

-What we know about antioxidants is that they have a synergistic effect – eating a variety of different ones (by eating a large range of different coloured fruit and veg) has a greater effect that eating the same volume of the same type.
+What we know about antioxidants is that they have a synergistic effect – eating a variety of different ones (by eating a large range of different coloured fruit and veg) has a greater effect than eating the same volume of the same type.

 Bottom line?
 Eat a LOT of vegetables and low sugar fruits like berries (which have some of the highest antioxidant levels of all fruit).